vinfreecs/genga/Documentation.md

 The following parameters are relevant for the Poynting-Robertson drag and can be set in the 'define.h' file:
  * Asteroid_Q: radiation pressure coefficient

+# Set Elements function #
+This option can be used to modiy the orbital parameters of a body according to a precomputed data table.
+To enable this option, the file name must be set with the
+'Set Elements file name' parameter in the 'param.dat' file.
+The structure of the data file must be the following:

+    numer of bodies to modify, 't', element to modify time, body 1 element 1, body 2 element 1, ..., body 1 element 2, body 2 element 2, ...
+    .
+    .
+    .
+ * The number of bodies 'n', indicates how many bodies will be modified.
+They are the first 'n' massive bodies in the initial condition file
+ * time is the time of the elements in years
+ * elements can be:
+    * a, semi-major axis in AU
+    * e, eccentricity
+    * i, inclination in radians
+    * O, (Omega) longitude of the ascending node in radians
+    * w, (omega) argument of periapsis in radians
+    * T, epoch time in days
+    * m, mass in Earth masses
+    * r, radius in cm

+An example data file to modiy the mass and radius of a body looks like this:

+    1 t m r
+    0.0000000000000000 0.10000000001999999 412630952.56160003
+    2.2000000476840000 0.10000546643490001 412634212.92830002
+    5.3680003681180004 0.10001333851890000 412642830.73379999
+    9.9299211920929995 0.10002467524580000 412655240.51260000
+    .
+    .
+    .